 This second-trimester abortion procedure is commonly referred to as a “dilation and evacuation” or “D&E.” This procedure typically requires two appointments to give the cervix time to dilate slowly and gently overnight.
 The procedure happens on the second day and takes about 15 minutes or less.
 Typically the anesthesia medications wear off within two hours and patients may return home or to their hotel.
 In some cases, usually after 24 weeks and depending on medical history, we may need to perform the procedure over 3 days, but this is not common.

-If you are 26 weeks or later into your pregnancy, we can still see you, regardless of your medical history, background, or fetal indications.
+If you are between 26 weeks and 31 weeks 6 days into your pregnancy, we can still see you, regardless of your medical history, background, or fetal indications.
 We do not require any particular “reason” to be seen here – if you would like to terminate your pregnancy, we support you in that decision.

 This three-day abortion procedure is called the DuPont Induction-Evacuation.
 The first day is a pre-operative appointment which will involve a brief ultrasound and medications to help ease the process over the next two days.
 When you return on the second day, your provider will perform a brief pelvic exam to place Dilapan to help your cervix open slowly overnight.
 When you return on the third day, you will receive IV medications to make you feel very comfortable and relaxed, and to control pain.
 Once you are comfortable and your cervix is dilated, the physician will complete the abortion procedure, which takes about 15 minutes or less.
 While the procedure itself is short, the dilation process can take anywhere from one hour to several hours, which you will spend in your private room with your partner, family, or friends.
 After the procedure, you will return to recover in the privacy and comfort of your own patient room, where your partner, family, or friends can be with you.
 Typically, the anesthesia medications wear off within two hours and you may return home or to their hotel.